-The 2024 Rodney Wylie Lecture
+The Rodney Wylie Lectures

-The Rodney Wylie Eminent Visiting Fellowship Lectures brings a globally respected visitor to the University each year to provide intellectual leadership and engage with alumni and the community through its annual public lecture series.
+The Rodney Wylie Eminent Visiting Fellowship brings a globally respected visitor to the University each year to provide intellectual leadership and engage with alumni and the community through its annual public lecture series.

 About the presenter